 Hot spring type deposits generally host high precious metal to base metal ratios.
 Nearly any rock type, even metamorphic rocks, may host epithermal gold deposits.
 However, they are most commonly found in igneous and sedimentary rocks.
 Typically, epithermal deposits are younger than their enclosing rocks, except in the cases where deposits form in active volcanic settings and hot springs.

-This article was originally published on Gold Investing News on March 21, 2011.
+This article was originally published on the Investing News Network on March 21, 2011.